M4x29/Jot/README.md

 # React-notes
-small react project just to learn. want to learn enough to move on to a different project, not necessarily finish this
+a small react project to learn react and because i needed a place to store temporary code, etc without flooding my notes app.